phillipian/phillipian-wp-2019/README.md

 - [ ] Add in homepage ads
 - [ ] Fix author linking // get_the_author() returns CPA instead of admin for some reason
+  - This is just being disabled for the time being.
+User creation automation is also not working so we'll wait until that's fixed
 - [X] Fix all sports categories displaying
 - [X] Fix dropdown navbar overflow
 - [ ] Fix dropdown formatting (align right)